Honchkrow/DeconE/README.md

 </center>

 ## Section 5: Unknown Component Analysis

-Almost all physiological and pathological processes inmulticellular organisms involvemultiple cell types ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
-It is hard to identify all the cell types in the micro-environment.
-Unknown component is an nonnegligible problem for all deconvolution algorithms and methods like [EPIC](10.1007/978-1-0716-0327-7_17) has taken this problem into consideration.
+Almost all physiological and pathological processes in multicellular organisms involve multiple cell types ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
+It is hard to identify all the cell types in the microenvironment.
+The unknown component is a nonnegligible problem for all deconvolution algorithms and methods like [EPIC](10.1007/978-1-0716-0327-7_17) have considered this problem.

-In order to test the estimation accuracy when there exist an nonnegligible cell type, decone provides function to generate simulated bulk data which drops a certain cell type.
+To test the estimation accuracy when there exists a nonnegligible cell type, decone provides the function to generate simulated bulk data which drops a certain cell type.

 ```R
 # generate bulk data